 Outfitted with a retro bar illuminated with Lite-Bright bulbs, psychedelic wallpaper that channels the 1960s and a throbbing rooftop deck that sports an Airstream trailer and sweeping panoramas of the city, Linger, an “eatuary” from Justin Cucci, is one The Mile High City’s liveliest hot spots—which says a lot considering that the pulsating restaurant occupies a former mortuary.
 Still, while the death motif subtly (and humorously) pervades the bi-level space, the menu, a culinary romp through multiple countries, elevates your spirits.
 It’s a built-for-sharing document that meanders through Asia and South Asia (Thai fried rice, pork belly bao and Korean barbecue tacos); Africa and the Middle East (lamb kabobs and falafel lettuce wraps); the Caribbean (Jamaican jerk-seasoned prawns); and America.
 If you’re adventurous, don’t miss the cricket empandas with cilantro-lime crema, pickled cactus and tomatillo chutney.

-From the owners of Crema Coffee House, The Populist, a hipster-chic River North Art District(RiNo) restaurant reflective of refined New American cuisine, telegraphs triumphant dishes that bounce from duck liver mousse and maple-glazed Brussels sprouts to cider-braised pork cheeks and root vegetable gratin.
-The seven-course tasting menu for two—an unbeatable $80 bargain—is more than worthwhile, as are the optional wine pairings, a parade of short pours from an eclectic list that favors small producers.
+From the owners of Crema Coffee House, The Populist, a hipster-chic RiNo restaurant reflective of refined New American cuisine, telegraphs triumphant dishes that bounce from roasted kabocha squash with trout caviar and oysters with roasted chicken jus to Icelandic cod floating in seafood brodo and fried rice mingling with confit chicken, sausage and seafood.
+The five-course tasting menu—priced at $60 per person—is more than worthwhile, as are the optional wine pairings, a parade of short pours from an eclectic list that favors small producers.
 The metropolitan space, complete with a community table, small bar and bustling patio, fills up on the early side and doesn’t stop humming with conversation until the lights go dark.
-Most of the seats are reserved for walk-ins, but a limited number of reservations are available for parties of up to eight.

 BEAST + BOTTLE